EGK123/fluffy-happiness/x_team_rules.md

 ## How we will assign (and reassign) tasks

+When assigning tasks if necessary we will group up in person and we will dole out the jobs

-## How we will track progress (and follow-up) on completion of tasks
+## How will we will track progress (and follow-up) on completion of tasks

+Dealines

-## How we will communicate difficulties with a task assigned to us
+## How will will communicate difficulties with a task assigned to us

 ## How we will back up each other to ensure that deadlines are not missed